muriaga/WHMCS-TigoPesa/README.md

 For more information, please refer to the documentation at: https://developers.whmcs.com/payment-gateways

-## Recommended Module Content ##
+## Module Contents ##

-The recommended structure of the Tigopesa merchant gateway module is as follows.
+The structure of the Tigopesa merchant gateway module is as follows.

 ```s
  modules/gateways/